CAVEconnectome/CAVEclient/docs/tutorials/framework.md

+# Introduction

-# CAVEclient: One client for all services
+## CAVEclient: one client for all services

 The CAVE Framework consists of a number of different services, each with a specific set of tasks that it can perform through REST endpoints.
 The